browserengineering/book/book/security.md

 the character replacing before saving the entry, instead of before showing the entry.
 These are all worse than escaping:

--   Removing tags means you must match all of the quirky ways browsers interpret malformed tags
+-   Removing tags means implementing the quirk HTML parsing algorithm.
--   Prevent users from submitting comments has the same issue, plus you need to make sure that check is the same on the server and the client side.
+-   Prevent users from submitting comments has the same issue, plus you need to make sure that the check is the same on the server and the client side.
 Plus, you might write too tight a filter and prevent users from sending something benign, like old-school heart emoticons `<3`.